 The San Diego one is cool too.
 Who doesn't love lighthouses?

 It's just a lame change that corporate ass holes never seem to care about.
-I am just reading that quote from the league for the first time now as I write this blog and it makes my blood boil.
+I just read that quote from the league for the first time as I wrote this blog and it makes my blood boil.
 That answer is such league headquarters hogwash.
-If you're gonna use the Olympic analogy at least do 4 seconds of research and realize that every Olympics has a unique to those Olympics logo.
+If you're gonna use the Olympic analogy at least do 4 seconds of research and realize that every Olympics has a unique-to-those-Olympics logo.
 Just like the Super Bowl should have too!
 Sports are supposed to be fun and while it may seem like not a big deal to some, to me changes like this are bad for sports.
 Taking the fun out of the game.
 This is like the Yankees antiquated hair rule times 1000.
 Plus if you go to a Super Bowl and get some league gear to commemorate your time there wouldn't you want something with a little swag?

 Fuck Roger Goodell and RIPIP Super Bowls being hosted in San Diego :/